 My recommendation for a good basic camping library would be:

-- National Park Service Camping guide
+- National Park Service Camping Guide

-- Camping with the Core of Engineers
+- Camping with the Corps of Engineers

 - A field guide to wildflowers